The Sample Complexity of Up-to-$\varepsilon$ Multi-Dimensional Revenue Maximization: Introduction

 The main barrier is the following: in order to actually \emph{run} the $\varepsilon$-BIC-to-BIC reduction as part of our auction for $n > 1$ bidders, one must take samples \emph{exponential in the number of items} from each bidders' value distribution.
 This means that even though we can learn an $\varepsilon$-BIC mechanism with few samples, plugging it through the reduction to remove the $\varepsilon$ would cost us exponentially many samples in addition.
 Note that our current use of these theorems is non-constructive: we only use them to claim that the revenues achievable by the optimal BIC and $\varepsilon$-BIC mechanisms are not far off.
 This conclusion does not actually require \emph{running} the reduction, but rather simply observing that it could be run (more details in \cref{bic}).

 When bidder valuations are drawn from a product distribution, it seems conceivable (especially given our results), that sample complexity polynomial in the number of items should suffice.
 Indeed, if each bidders' values are drawn i.i.d., this is known due to exploitations of symmetry~\citep{dw12}.
 But subexponential sample complexity is not known to suffice for any other restricted class of distributions, despite remarkable recent progress in developing connections to combinatorial Bernoulli factories~\citep{dhkn17}.
-We state below what we consider to be the main open problem left by our work in the context of this paper, but readers familiar with black-box reductions in Bayesian mechanism design will immediately recognize a corresponding open problem for the original welfare-maximization setting studied in~\cite{hkm11, bh11} that is equally enticing.
+We state below what we consider to be the main open problem left by our work in the context of this paper, but readers familiar with black-box reductions in Bayesian mechanism design will immediately recognize a corresponding open problem for the original welfare-maximization setting studied in~\citet{hkm11, bh11} that is equally enticing.

-\begin{open-problem} Given an $\varepsilon$-BIC auction for some product distribution, even in an additive multi-item setting, is it possible to transform it into a (precisely) BIC auction with negligible ($\poly(\varepsilon)\!\cdot\!\poly(n,m,H)$) revenue loss using polynomially many samples from this product distribution? \end{open-problem}
+\begin{open-problem} Given an $\varepsilon$-BIC auction for some product distribution over $n\!>\!1$ bidders and $m\!>\!1$ items, even with additive bidders, is it possible to transform it into a (precisely) BIC auction with negligible ($\poly(\varepsilon)\!\cdot\!\poly(n,m,H)$) revenue loss using polynomially many samples from this product distribution? \end{open-problem}